Summary

 Family and domestic violence occurs across all demographic groups, regardless of socio-economic background, religion, education level, age, gender or sexual orientation.
 Data shows that 2.2 million Australians have experienced physical and/or sexual violence from a partner and 3.6 million Australians have experience emotional abuse from a partner.[3]

 Both women and men experience violence and most men are not violent.
 However, the research shows clear gendered patterns in the perpetration and victimisation of family and domestic violence.
 Women are more likely than men to experience physical, sexual and emotional violence by an intimate partner and most victims – both men and women – experience violence from a male perpetrator.[4]
-The Australian Institute of Health and Welfare reports[5] that:
+In Australia:

 How does family and domestic violence impact the workplace?